openstack-archive/fuel-library/docs/pages/production-considerations/0020-deployment-pipeline.rst

   * On the Master/Server Node

-    The puppetmaster tries to find modules using its ``modulepath`` setting, typically something like ``/etc/puppet/modules``.
+    The Puppet Master tries to find modules using its ``modulepath`` setting, which is typically something like ``/etc/puppet/modules``.
-    You usually just set this value once in your ``/etc/puppet/puppet.conf`` and that’s it, all done.
+    You usually just set this value once in your ``/etc/puppet/puppet.conf``.
     Environments expand on this idea and give you the ability to use different settings for different environments.

     For example, you can specify several search paths.
-The following example dynamically sets the modulepath so Puppet will check a per-environment folder for a module before serving it from the main set::
+The following example dynamically sets the ``modulepath`` so Puppet will check a per-environment folder for a module before serving it from the main set::

       [master]